Pratiti-007/basicpython/Readme.md

-PUI PUI here i am
+Hello there, i am Pratiti